xjtuiair-cag/SiYuan/README.md

 Each core in SiYuan is classic 5-stage in-order RISC-V core which implements RV64GC.
 We use `TileLink` to connect all the cores and the memory controller so that cache consistency is guaranteed.
 SiYuan also has the ability to run linux OS and we successfully boot linux on Xilinx VC707 board.

 SiYuan support flexible configuration.
-You can change the number of cores, add or delete peripheral device by yourself.
+You can modify the number of cores, add or delete peripheral device on your own.
 All the source files are written by System verilog.

 # Requirement
 To build SiYuan, you need to install the following tools: